himmelblau-idm/site/mkdocs/docs/introduction.md

 ## The Linux client

 What happens on the Linux client when it is integrated into Azure?
-During setup, Himmelblau was entered into theetnssswitch.conf file.
+During setup, Himmelblau was entered into the */etc/nsswitch.conf* file.
 Now the domain specified in the configuration is searched for users and groups.
 The identity of the user can also be queried with the command *id* or *getent passwd <username>*.
 Listing 10 shows the information for the user just set up:

 ```
 ------------ Listing 10 -----------